iquipsys-positron/iqp-docs-cmdlets/content/MessageTemplates.md

 - Id < String >

     A message template id.
 Required parameter.
-Can be retrieved from Get-IqpMessageTemplates
+Can be retrieved from Get-IqsMessageTemplates

 - < CommonParameters >